Alken & Venn

 The Aaron Knights who served the Old Iron King were tied by bonds even stronger than iron.
 And so, they were ultimately swallowed by fire along with the castle.

-As the melted iron castle sunk, the Alonne Knights stayed behind to be swallowed by fire, perhaps inspired by example.
-Several Black Knight weapons can be acquired at the Iron Keep, with their wielders implied to still be remembered as servants of the King of Light in the descriptions.
+Recall that several Black Knight weapons exist at the Iron Keep, with their wielders implied to still be remembered as servants of the King of Light in the descriptions.
 The Black Knights had also shared in their lord’s demise by fire out of loyalty, and the parallels don’t end there.
 Although the knights guard the castle to the present day, they are unaffected by Soul Appease and so not Hollow and probably not even Undead.
-Instead, they were scorched by flame, hence their armor is dull and dirty in contrast to the shiny and clean variant found in the game files; it also possesses notably higher fire resistance.
-More than likely the Alonne Knights faced in the Iron Keep are just their strong wills animating their equipment after their bodies had burned to ash, the same as the Black Knights.
+Instead, they were scorched by flame, though their excellent armor remained mostly untouched — it only looks dull and dirt, in contrast to the shiny and clean variant left in the game files; it also possesses notably higher fire resistance.
+More than likely the Alonne Knights faced in the Iron Keep are just their strong wills animating their tarnished equipment after their bodies had burned to ash, the same as the Black Knights.
 Some might argue that they can suffer from bleeding and poison, but so did their predecessors.
+Plus, they share the same ghastly death rattle.

 Intended emulation or not, the Alonne Knights’ similarities to the Black Knights extends to their respective lords as well.
 Shalquoir alludes to a resemblance between the gaudy conceit of the Iron King and the vanity of Gwyn, and the connection isn’t limited to their personalities.
-After his body and soul were swallowed by the earth, the deceased King encountered the soul of the ineffable Gwyn at the bottom and was possessed, twisting him into the demonic giant lurking beneath the surface of the molten rock lake prior to our arrival.
+After his body and soul were swallowed by the earth, the deceased king encountered the soul of the ineffable Gwyn at the bottom and was possessed, twisting him into the demonic giant lurking beneath the surface of the molten rock lake prior to our arrival.
 The Great Lord’s presence there isn’t as random as one might think.
 Ask yourself: Why did the Old Iron King lose control over the Smelter Demon?
 Why did the lava react to his experiment?
 Why did he want to acquire the power of lava?
 Why was the capital of Alken founded upon a lake of lava?
 Why did the resulting country based around lava skew toward faith?
 All of these questions can be answered by the lava being a byproduct and extension of Gwyn’s soul.

 Soul of the Old Iron King, who was swallowed by the earth along with the castle.